niallroche803/CueRank/README.md

 ```
 VITE_SUPABASE_URL=https://xxxx.supabase.co
 VITE_SUPABASE_ANON_KEY=your_anon_key
-VITE_ADMIN_PASSCODE=your_passcode
 ```

 4. Run the app: `npm run dev`

 ## Admin Features

 Admin mode is unlocked by clicking the lock icon in the header and entering the passcode.
+The passcode is checked server-side by a Supabase Edge Function (`supabase/functions/admin-login`) rather than a client env var — deploy it with `supabase functions deploy admin-login` and set `ADMIN_PASSCODE` and `ADMIN_TOKEN_SECRET` via `supabase secrets set`.
 Admins can:

 - Delete matches (with automatic ELO revert)
 - Repair player stats (replays all matches from ELO 1200 to correct any drift)